lapphe/raspberry_rat/README.md

-# pi_recording_basics
+# raspberry_rat
-Info on seting up and recording home cage videos
+Info on seting up and recording home cage videos for beginners